 First and foremost, all prospective patients of the arm lift procedure should be in good overall health, a nonsmoker, and have realistic expectations for their surgery and results.
 Arm lift patients should also have a desire to have flabby, excess skin and fatty tissue in the upper arms removed.

 It's important for patients to understand that scarring does result from an arm lift procedure.
 The incision for the brachioplasty lies on the inside of the arm, from the armpit to the elbow.
 For patients who are concerned with scarring, Dr. Kalnoki offers embrace® Advanced Scar Therapy to remove tension from the incision during healing, which minimizes scar formation.
 Dr. Kalnoki will discuss all of your options and together with you will decide if you would be a good candidate for the arm lift procedure.

 Brachioplasty is performed under general or sedation anesthesia and will typically last about three hours.
 During surgery, Dr. Kalnoki will place incisions along the inside of the upper arm, usually running from the armpit to the elbow.
-He will then apply liposuction techniques as needed to reduce excess fatty tissue from the area.
+She will then apply liposuction techniques as needed to reduce excess fatty tissue from the area.
 She then trims away excess skin to create a tighter contour of the underside of the upper arm.
 The incisions will be sutured closed at the end of the surgery.

 A typical arm lift patient should expect some mild to moderate discomfort for one to two weeks.
 Compression bandages will be worn for up to three weeks to support healing of the surgical area.
 Most patients are able to return to work after one week of recovery and resume exercise around two weeks post-surgery.
 On average, it can take up to six months for the healing process to be fully complete and for the patient's full results to show.
 Dr. Kalnoki offers her surgical patients embrace®, an advanced scar therapy that will help reduce the appearance of scars as they heal.